 The D River is the world’s shortest river.
 It begins in sparkling Devil’s Lake and flows a mere 120 feet before dumping into the powerful Pacific Ocean.
 It is best viewed from a boat in Devil’s Lake.
 The D River is so small that it is contained entirely within the Lincoln City limits.
 The ocean tides can dramatically affect the length of this tiny river.
 The D River State Recreation Park provides a popular beach and excellent fishing opportunities.
 The D River flows under Hwy 101 and visitors love to brag about following the entire length of the river from the source to the Pacific Ocean.
 For more information, call (800) 551-6949.

 (click above to visit Facebook page)

-Schedule your fishing or whale watching adventure with Dockside Charters, located in the harbor in Depoe Bay.
-You will have a great time on Dockside’s clean, comfortable boats.
-The Captains and their crew will always treat you with respect and courtesy.
-All Dockside skippers take pride in what they do and will provide you with the best possible service.
+Schedule your fishing or whale watching adventure with Dockside Charters, located in Depoe Bay.
+You will be comfortable in Dockside’s well-maintained vessels.
+Their skippers and their crews are professionals and take pride in what they do.Everything you need to catch fish is provided except desire and technique and they can even help you with that!
 At Dockside you can park right out in front of the office and walk right to your boat without any stairs to climb.
-All vessels are easily boarded through doors.
-Both the Samson and Endeavor are wheel chair accessible.
-Dockside has a wide range of boats for your needs with four 6-pack vessels, one zodiac style whale watch boat, and two large 50 foot vessels.
+All of their vessels are easily boarded through doors.
+The Samson, Tacklebuster and Kadaho are among the coast’s largest fishing and whale watching vessels, all three are wheel chair accessible.
+Dockside has a wide range of boats to fit your needs – three 50′ Deltas, two 43′ Deltas and four 6-pack vessels that range in size from 42′ to 32′.
 Group trips can be customized to suit your needs.
-Whether you’re deep sea fishing or on a whale watching excursion, Dockside Charters always has your enjoyment and safety in mind.
-Fillet services and commercial vacuum packing are available on site.
+Whether you’re deep sea fishing or on a whale watching excursion, Dockside Charters always has your satisfaction and safety in mind.
 To schedule your trip, call (541) 765-2545.